DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 ## Questions

 * I think I should add parameters for endpoint and label which ones are required and which ones are not.
-Not regex schema but maybe?
+Not regex schema
   * I am assuming this is going to have to eventually become an EIP once it is finalized and wouldn't it look bad if we don't have all necessary information on this document?
+  * I am thinking something like a parameter table with type and optional or not
+  * maybe a return table with type
+  * still keeping the spec we have
 * I found more endpoints that are shared amongst all clients.
 What is the scope of this doc?
   * Is it just eth, web3, and net endpoints?
   * Or all shared endpoints like txpool, admin, personal, etc?
 * Its not plagiarism if I copied the description for the block tags word for word from the eth wiki?
   * I assume not I just want to check.
 * Considering re-writing the mentions of state pruning to look more like eth_getTransactionCount.
+* Would you like me to send a brief synopsis when I am done for the day?
+* when I get around to testing other clients, can I create an inconsistencies doc?
+  * I have a feeling that this doc is going to get messy.
+* How long would you like our call on Friday to be?
+  * 30?
+  * 45?
+  * 60?